Propsowicz/weather-tracker/README.md

 ## Description

-Application was created in 2 views mode.
-All data is sended to frontend through RESTFramework and rendered live into charts.
-Website contains contact form to contact with administator.
+The application was created in 2 views mode.
+All data is sent to frontend through RESTFramework and rendered live to the charts.
+The website contains a contact form to communicate with the administator.

 #### Weather Tracker

-Everyday forecasts are collected by web scraping meteo websites using BeatifulSoup 4.11.1 Python library.
+Daily forecasts are collected by web scraping meteo websites using BeatifulSoup 4.11.1 Python library.
 Real weather data is called from OpenWeatherAPI.
-Above processes are executed in background by Celery worker, in specific schedule determined in Redis database.
-Eventually data is analyzed via Python math and statistics libraries to find most precise forecast.
+The above mentioned processes are executed in background by Celery worker, in a specific schedule determined in Redis database.
+Eventually, the data is analyzed via Python math and statistics libraries to find the most precise forecast.

-If application get information about thunderstorm in local area, it sends sms to selected users.
+If the application gets information about thunderstorm in local area, it sends sms to the selected users.

 #### Historical Data

-Archival data is gathered from .csv files by using simple script, which is avaible only to admin user.
-Next the data is saved to database and then analyzed to find correlation between measurements.
+Archival data is gathered from .csv files by a simple script, which is avaible only to the admin user.
+Next, the data is saved in database and then analyzed to find the correlation between the measurements.

 ## Illustrations